When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Price

-type of support it provides.
-Some shapes are designed to support your entire body from head to toe, while smaller models bolster specific areas such as the back or stomach.
+You can find pregnancy pillows in all kinds of shapes.
+A pillow’s shape will determine the type of support it provides.
+Some shapes are designed to support your entire body from head to toe, while smaller ones bolster specific areas such as the back or stomach.
 You’ll need to consider where you need support the most in order to choose the shape that’s best for you.
-We’ll take a closer look at the most common pregnancy pillow styles on the market.

 C-Shaped: This style of pillow is long, thin, and curved.
 The C-shape is one of the most versatile styles of pregnancy pillows.
-It’s not very bulky and its shape allows you to arrange it in different ways depending on where you need support.
+It’s not very bulky, and its shape allows you to arrange it in different ways, depending on where you need support.
 You can lay it out lengthwise to create a full body pillow to cuddle while side sleeping, or fold it in half and use it to support your stomach, back, knees, or shoulders.

 Wedge Pillows: Wedge pillows are the most compact style of pregnancy pillow.
 While they don’t offer full-body support, you can use these inexpensive pillows to strategically bolster various parts of your body.
 These are especially useful for providing support to your stomach and back.
 You can also couple one or more wedge pillows with a larger pregnancy pillow for additional support.